mikegagnon/nginx-overload-handler/dummy_php_app/README.txt

 ==== README.txt for the dummy_php_app ====

+Issues:
+- If you curl slow_index.php, then ctrl-c it, then overload module will see that the connection closed and will mark the peer as idle despite the fact that the process is still running.
+  What happens when nginx tries to send a request to this busy fcgi worker?
+    Maybe php-fpm solves this type issue...?
+- Terminate doesn't seem to kill fast enough.
+Sending sigkill seems to do the job.

+TODO:
+- Update documentation

+==== Running ====

 In five separate terminals:
 (1) Launch two bouncers (which also launches the FastCGI workers)
     ./bouncer_for_php.py bouncer_config.json 127.0.0.1 3001